 Annie’s Canyon Trail at San Elijo State Beach

 Are you looking for a relatively easy hike?
-How about a very thin and narrow sandstone slot-canyon?
+How about a very thin and narrow sandstone slot canyon?
 Yes?
-Then you must head over to the San Elijo Lagoon and try Annie’s Canyon Trail!
+Then you must head to the San Elijo Lagoon and try Annie’s Canyon Trail!

 I have been through there at least seven times.
-In fact, when I went with my husband, he insisted that we go through it three times in a row.
-Needless to say, it is so fun and unique!
+When I went with my husband, he insisted we go through it twice a row.
+It is so fun and unique!

 My favorite time to visit is during the spring, as there are so many wildflowers to be seen in and around the San Elijo Lagoon.

-About midway, you will come upon Gemma Parks Interpretive Trail, which is a 1-mile loop trail right next to the lagoon.
-Here, several identification signs give you names and details of several native plants at the lagoon.
+About midway, you will come upon Gemma Parks Interpretive Trail, a 1-mile loop trail right next to the lagoon.
+Here, several identification signs give you the names and details of several native plants at the lagoon.

-The Annie’s Canyon Trail is one of my favorite San Diego hidden gems.
-Down below, I have provided for you a few of my favorite photos.
+Annie’s Canyon Trail is one of my favorite San Diego hidden gems.
+Below, I have provided you with a few of my favorite photos.

-Referring to the photo above, you can see that the passageway is extremely narrow, so if you have claustrophobia, I suggest that you take the alternate switchback path.
+Referring to the photo above, you can see that the passageway is exceptionally narrow, so if you have claustrophobia, I suggest you take the alternate switchback path.

 Checking out the Nature Collective

-Again, if you have time, I always recommend visiting all of San Diego Nature Centers!
-The Nature Collective, formally known as the San Elijo Lagoon Nature Center, has a wide variety of materials and references for you to see and interact with.
+Again, if you have time, I recommend visiting all of the San Diego Nature Centers!
+The Nature Collective, formally known as the San Elijo Lagoon Nature Center, has various materials and references for you to see and interact with.

 There are also several short nature paths to explore.
-In fact, the San Elijo Lagoon has been undergoing some major restoration, which has helped tremendously with water circulation.
+The San Elijo Lagoon has been undergoing major restoration, which has helped tremendously with water circulation.